Share or export your work

 - Legends are separate from visualizations in Dundas BI, but can be included in exported images for individual visualizations if they are placed within the boundaries of the visualization (including its padding).

 - Exporting of images, PDFs, and PowerPoint is performed on the server where Dundas BI was installed, so only fonts that have been installed on that server or included in Dundas BI's CSS or HTML can be used to render.
-If you specify a Font Family not available on the server or use the default font when Dundas BI is running on Linux, a different font may be used than the one in your own browser.
+If you specify a Font Family not available on the server or use the default font in Dundas BI v11 or earlier running on Linux, a different font may be used than the one in your own browser.
 (The Source Sans Pro font is included in Dundas BI by default.)

 - If you choose the Append Date To Filename option when exporting, the configuration setting File Name Date Time Format is available for administrators to customize the date's format.